-For 3 to 5 players, ages 10 and up.
-Designed by Reiner Knizia, published by Mayfair Games / Hans im Glück.
+For 2 to 5 players, ages 14 and up.
+Designed by Reiner Knizia published by Mayfair Games / Hans im Glück.

-In this auction game, players bid for paintings by modern artists.
-Players are constantly involved in the game; there is little downtime.
-Your strategy has to change depending on who you're bidding against, so no two games are the same.
+In this art auction game, players are the head of an art museum and bid for paintings by modern artists.
+Popular artists raise the value of your collection and a player's strategy has to change depending on who you're bidding against, so no two games are the same.

 06 of 10